Searching for Realizations of Finite Metric Spaces in Tight Spans: Finding minimal subrealizations

 \section{Finding minimal subrealizations}

-In a similar spirit to finding optimal realizations, there is a whole family of so-called \emph{inverse shortest path} problems (see e.g. \cite{cui-hoc-10a} and the references therein), where a minimum cost editing of a given graph is sought so that the shortest path distances between certain pairs of vertices equal given distances for those pairs.
+In a similar spirit to finding optimal realizations, there is a whole family of so-called \emph{inverse shortest path} problems (see e.g. \cite{cui-hoc-10a} and the references therein).
+In these problems, one has a collection of allowed edit operations on graphs such as, for example, deleting edges or, if a graph has weights assigned to its edges, changing these weights.
+Each edit operation has an associated cost.
+Then, given a graph \(G\) and required distances between certain pairs of vertices in \(G\), a minimum cost editing of \(G\) is sought so that in the resulting graph the shortest path distances between the specified pairs equal the given distances.
 The problem of finding a minimal subrealization mentioned in the introduction can be viewed as yet another variant of this theme and we will briefly collect some facts about it in this section.

-First note that, in view of the fact that the problem of computing a minimum Manhattan network is NP-hard \citep{chi-guo-09a} and the fact that there is always a minimum Manhattan network that is contained in the grid induced by the given point set (see e.g. \cite{BenkertWWS06}), we have:
+First note that, in view of the fact that the problem of computing a minimum Manhattan network is NP-hard \cite{chi-guo-09a} and the fact that there is always a minimum Manhattan network that is contained in the grid induced by the given point set (see e.g. \cite{BenkertWWS06}), we have:

-\begin{prop} The problem of computing a minimal sub-realization of a given realization \((G,\omega,\tau)\) is NP-hard even if \(G\) is a two-dimensional grid graph. \end{prop}
+\begin{prop} The problem of computing a minimal subrealization of a given realization \((G,\omega,\tau)\) is NP-hard even if \(G\) is a two-dimensional grid graph. \end{prop}

-Next note that, following a similar approach to the one used in \citet{BenkertWWS06} for computing a minimum Manhattan network, one can phrase the problem of computing a minimal subrealization as a MIP.
+Next note that, following a similar approach to the one used in \cite{BenkertWWS06} for computing a minimum Manhattan network, one can phrase the problem of computing a minimal subrealization as a MIP.
 For the convenience of the reader, we include below the description of the MIP that we used for benchmarking in the computational experiments and that yields, for any given realization \((G=(V,E),\omega,\tau)\) of a finite metric space \((X,D)\), a subgraph \(G'=(V',E')\) of \(G\) with minimum total edge length such that \((G',\omega|_{E'},\tau)\) is also a realization of \((X,D)\):

 \begin{itemize} \item For every edge \(\{u,v\} \in E\), we introduce two directed edges \((u,v)\) from \(u\) to \(v\) and \((v,u)\) from \(v\) to \(u\).
 Let \(\overline{E}\) denote the set of these directed edges. \item For every edge \(\{u,v\} \in E\), we have a binary variable \(x_{\{u,v\}}\) indicating whether or not \(\{u,v\}\) is an edge of \(G'\). \item For any two distinct elements \(x,y \in X\), we send one unit of flow from \(\tau(x)\) to \(\tau(y)\) that ensures that there is at least one path from \(x\) to \(y\) of length \(D(x,y)\) in \(G'\).
 To describe this flow, we introduce, for every directed edge \((u,v) \in \overline{E}\), a real-valued variable \(f_{(u,v)\{x,y\}}\). \item For any two distinct elements \(x,y \in X\), the variables must satisfy the following constraints: \begin{itemize} \item[(1)] \(x_{\{u,v\}} \geq f_{(u,v)\{x,y\}} \geq 0\) and \(x_{\{u,v\}} \geq f_{(v,u)\{x,y\}} \geq 0\) for all \(\{u,v\} \in E\). \item[(2)] \(\sum_{u,\{u,v\} \in E} (f_{(u,v)\{x,y\}} - f_{(v,u)\{x,y\}}) = 0\) for all \(v \in V \setminus \{\tau(x),\tau(y)\}\). \item[(3)] \(\sum_{u,\{u,v\} \in E} (f_{(u,v)\{x,y\}} - f_{(v,u)\{x,y\}}) = -1\) for \(v = \tau(x)\). \item[(4)] \(\sum_{u,\{u,v\} \in E} (f_{(u,v)\{x,y\}} - f_{(v,u)\{x,y\}}) = 1\) for \(v = \tau(y)\). \item[(5)] \(\sum_{\{u,v\} \in E} w(\{u,v\}) \cdot (f_{(u,v)\{x,y\}} + f_{(v,u)\{x,y\}}) \leq D_G(\tau(x),\tau(y))\). \end{itemize} \item The objective function is